contact us

 I am a Postdoc in the frame of Marie Skłodowska-Curie Actions postdoctoral fellowships, based at the Department of Chemistry, Life Sciences and Environmental Sustainability of the University of Parma, Italy, and at the Department of Biology of McGill University.
 My project is titled “DIVE IN – Predicting functional diversity of invasive freshwater plants” and aims at predicting invasive species performance at medium to large geographical scale.
 My interests lie in describing the drivers of functional traits variability in freshwater plants, as well as understanding the causes and consequences of invasion success in freshwater communities.
 I graduated in Ecology and Nature Conservation at the University of Parma, where I also obtained my Ph.D. degree in Evolutionary Biology and Ecology.

-Valérie Langlois (Postdoctoral researcher)
+Dr. Valérie Langlois (Postdoctoral researcher)

 I am a Postdoc at McGill University’s department of Biology working in collaboration with the Centre d’Expertise en Analyse Environnementale du Québec (CEAEQ).
 My project aims to develop an early detection tool for invasive aquatic macrophyte species in lakes and rivers of Quebec through eDNA surveys in water samples.
 I have a background in biology, microbiology and bio-informatic, with a strong focus on the ecology of freshwater environments.
 My interests lie in using molecular biology and bio-informatic techniques to better understand and preserve aquatic environments.